A failed electrical connection in a device box that was a fire hazard

 While backstab connections may seem like an efficient choice for contractors, they often fall short in durability and safety.
 Prioritizing proper installation techniques, such as the pigtail method, can make a world of difference in preventing receptacle failures and ensuring your home stays safe and warm this winter.
 If you’re experiencing issues with your plugs and receptacles, don’t wait—call a professional electrician today

-Residential Electrical Service.
+Residential Electrical Service

-For the best electrical service in the Bay Area Call Us Today
+For the best electrical service in

 CALL US (707) 653-0376